cwendorf/EASI-ALT/README.md

 ### Installation

-This package is not currently on CRAN, but but the latest stable release can be installed directly from GitHub:
+This package is not currently on CRAN, but the latest stable release can be installed from GitHub:

 ```r
 install.packages("devtools")